 The water was slow-moving.
 We had to really look to see which way the water was flowing, which was nice for paddling upstream.
 The water trails are well-marked with blue diamond markers on trees.
-Before we went, a friend mentioned to take GPS in case we got lost on the trail.
-We however stayed on the trail fairly easily, but we only did a small portion and I’m not sure how well-marked the other areas are.
+Before we went, a friend mentioned taking GPS in case we got lost on the trail.
+We, however, stayed on the trail fairly easily, but we only did a small portion and I’m not sure how well-marked the other areas are.

 When we got out into a less wooded portion of the bayou, the paddling became easy and I thought we were out of the woods (pun intended).
 As we paddled upstream on the bayou, it meandered back into the woods.